webrication/gatsby-plugin-advanced-sitemap/README.md

-# gatsby-plugin-webrication-advanced-sitemap
+# gatsby-plugin-advanced-sitemap-webrication

-This is a fork of gatsby-plugin-advanced-sitemap, with a few changes:
+This is a fork of [gatsby-plugin-advanced-sitemap](https://github.com/tryghost/gatsby-plugin-advanced-sitemap) with a few changes:
-- hide "Ghost" attribution line from XSL stylesheet.
+- "Ghost" attribution line is removed from XSL stylesheet.
-- trailing slash set to gatsby config default trailingSlash setting
+- trailing slash set to gatsby config's [trailingSlash](https://www.gatsbyjs.com/docs/reference/release-notes/v4.7/#trailingslash-option) option

 #